Best gaming keypads in 2023

 The keys are a little taller than some of the other models, too, and that makes things a little less comfortable on those long gaming sessions.

-Overall though, it’s around $30, and it lights up.
+Overall though, it’s less than $30, and it lights up.
 There’s only so much you can complain about.

 If you are looking for a step up from the Delux above, but without getting into silly price ranges of the major brands, then this offering from Redragon is going to fit your bill perfectly.